 Recently I found myself constrained by the puny 200GB of my Mac Book Pro and I bought a 500GB Seagate drive to replace it (a fast 7200 rpm one).

+The Macbook Pro has no easy access for the drive so you have to resort to dismantling the case to access it.
 This put me off replacing the drive because I would probably be voiding the warranty and was running the risk of damaging this expensive piece of equipment.

 I’ve been filling the drive with pictures from my recent camera purchase and I couldn’t put it off any longer, so I bought the new drive and went online to find some good tutorial on how to crack open the Macbook Pro case.

 After a few searches, I noticed that many people were referring to the iFixit.com website.

 It was very easy to find the tutorial I was looking for, I didn’t have to register, and each step was made very clear and simple.